danielhsu93/queue/hw02/readme.txt

  *  include any help from people (including course staff, lab TAs,
  *  classmates, and friends) and attribute them by name.
  **********************************************************************/
 We received help from Omid and Dr.Fagan.
+They helped us with our problems with StdIn.

 /**********************************************************************
  *  If you did NOT work with a partner, please state below